 Stefan makes a decent income from his KMoney Mastery 2.0 course, which teaches people how to profit with Kindle publishing.

 However, in order to make a living from Kindle books, you need to work extra hard and publish books regularly.
 The more quality books you have, the more money you’ll make.
 Stefan Pylarinos has over 20 Kindle books and still counting.

-You’ll need to offer several short Kindle books because individually, they’re priced pretty cheap – usually from $0.99 to $4.00.
+You’ll need to offer several short Kindle books because individually, they’re priced pretty cheaply – usually from $0.99 to $4.00.
 Probably doesn’t sound too encouraging, right?

-But if you price your Kindle book at $1.99 and sell 200 copies per month, your total income will be $398.
-That’s nothing to sneeze at.
-And many authors make more.
+However, if you price your Kindle book at $1.99 and sell 200 copies per month, your total income will be $398.
+That’s nothing to sneeze at, and many authors make more.